SkanderBahrini/Transformers-Project/README.md

   The checkpoint used : [Click Here] (https://huggingface.co/SamLowe/roberta-base-go_emotions)

   A checkpoint is a specific file that contains model architecture and model-initialized weights.
+  To load the model we used **Pytorch** a machine learning framework that allows you to train and use machine learning and deep learning models.
   To use it we have two methods:

   * Using Transformer pipeline ( Commented code)